youyanggu/covid19_projections/estimating-true-infections.md

 - Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)
 - Better protection of vulnerable populations ([nearly half of COVID-19 deaths](https://www.wsj.com/articles/coronavirus-deaths-in-u-s-nursing-long-term-care-facilities-top-50-000-11592306919) in March/April were in care homes)
-- Lower median age of infection
+- Lower median age of infection (e.g. [Florida](https://github.com/mbevand/florida-covid19-line-list-data#heatmap-of-age-over-time))
 - Earlier detection

 The above are explanations that would explain a *true* decrease in IFR.
 Below are some reasons that could skew the IIFR lower, but not change the true IFR: